US Cash Products-Midwest gasoline markets pare gains

 MIDWEST <0#P-G#> <0#P-MC>

-Group Three gasoline fell 1.50 cents a gallon to 7.00 cents over the September RBOB gasoline futures while Chicago gasoline was a half cent lower at 11.00/12.00 cents over October futures.
+Group Three gasoline fell a cent a gallon to 7.50 cents over the September RBOB gasoline futures while Chicago gasoline was a half cent lower at 11.00/12.00 cents over October futures.

-Ultra-low sulfur diesel in Chicago was flat at 5.00/6.00 cents over October heating oil futures while Group Three ULSD was a half cent lower at 6.50 cents over September futures.
-(Reporting by Kristen Hays in Houston and Selam Gebrekidan in New York; Editing by Sofina Mirza-Reid)
+Ultra-low sulfur diesel in Chicago was flat at 5.00/6.00 cents over October heating oil futures while Group Three ULSD was a quarter cent lower at 6.50/7.00 cents over September futures.
+(Reporting by Kristen Hays in Houston and Selam Gebrekidan in New York; Editing by John Picinich)

 * Graphic on cargoes http://reut.rs/2lAFOF1 (Updates to add graphic)